etki/grac/README.md

-- REST is a simple concept of request-response interaction, several fixed actions (create, read, replace, modify and delete), optional metadata and optional payload, which can be either object representation or typeless LOB byte stream.
+- REST is a simple concept of request-response interaction, several fixed actions (create, read, replace, modify and delete), optional metadata and optional payload, which can be either object representation or typeless BLOB byte stream.
-- Application API may consist of dynamically changed several servers, probably exposed via different transports (e.g. http and https)
+- Application API may consist of dynamically changed several servers, probably exposed via different transports (e.g. http and https).
-- It is hard to think about traditional synchronous architecture in high throughput applications, so you have to choose between async execution and fiber-based architecture; this project chooses former option and is based around promise-like `CompletableFuture`
+- It is hard to think about traditional synchronous architecture in high throughput applications, so you have to choose between async execution and fiber-based architecture; this project chooses former option and is based around promise-like `CompletableFuture`.

-It is implied that single GRAC instance represents single application (that may be deployed as several instances); GRAC is not a traditional HTTP client that may query anything, once GRAC is creataed, it is tied to pool of servers (that may be dynamic or consist of single instance).
+It is implied that single GRAC instance represents single application (that may be deployed as several instances); GRAC is not a traditional HTTP client that may query anything, once GRAC is created, it is tied to pool of servers (that may be dynamic or consist of single instance).
 If you need to query several applications, you need to have a copy of GRAC for every of them (they, however, can share serializers and